v-community/v_by_example/en/examples/section_1/strings.md

 # Strings

 In V one can define strings using the `:=` operator.
 Strings (like other variables) are immutable by default i.e you cannot change its value.
-String are also null terminated with `\0` for easy C interpolation.
+String are also null (`\0`) terminated for easy C interpolation.
 One is free to use `""` or `''` to denote a string.
 When using `vfmt` all double-quoted strings will be converted to single-quoted ones unless it contains a single quote character.

 ```go
 name := 'Bob'